About the St. Augustine Music Festival

 In 2019, the St. Augustine Music Festival will feature a strong lineup of artists, pieces, and instruments.
 Below is a brief outline.
 For more information, click here.

-- Simple Beauty, June 20: Simply Beauty is the opening theme of the music festival featuring works by Wolfgang Amadeus Mozart and Franz Schubert.
+- Simple Beauty, June 20: Simple Beauty is the opening theme of the music festival featuring works by Wolfgang Amadeus Mozart and Franz Schubert.
 To be performed are select works including Mozart’s Violin Concerto No.5 in A major, K.219 and Schubert’s Symphony No.5.
 On this night, the featured performer is renowned violin soloist Nigel Armstrong.

 - Percussion Fest, June 21: On this night, very talented percussionists Kevin Ritenauer and Joseph Becker will perform the following featured pieces: Dream by John Cage, Clapping Music by Steve Reich, Cross Hatch by Toru Takemitsu.
 Additionally, works by Bach, Andy Akiho, and Gene Koshinski will be performed.